Pearljam66/Machine-Learning-Resources/README.md

 # Comprehensive List of Machine Learning Resources

-> Resources needed to become a Machine Learning Engineer which were inspired by (and many links borrowed from) [ml-engineer-roadmap](https://github.com/enkaranfiles/Machine-Learning-Engineer-Roadmap)
+> Resources (a majority of which are free) needed to become a Machine Learning Engineer which were inspired by (and many links borrowed from) [ml-engineer-roadmap](https://github.com/enkaranfiles/Machine-Learning-Engineer-Roadmap)

 ### Icon Key:
 - 👩🏼‍💻 Current task